t2mdev/docs-vc/_docs/setup.md

 ## Windows DHCP Settings ##
 The following steps are needed to configure Pin Authentication for DHCP/Common Area Phones.
 These steps must be completed for each location.

-If your site uses a Cisco Router for DHCP, download the Cisco DHCP Settings file and apply to your configuration.

 1. Download the following two files from the portal.
 Rename the DHCPConfigScript.txt to DHCPConfigScript.bat.
 * [Windows_DHCP.bat](/assets/files/Windows_DHCP.txt)
 * [DHCPConfigScript.bat](/assets/files/DHCPConfigScript.txt)